 Required sampling for substances which the EPA requires monitoring but has yet to establish standards.
 Monitoring helps the EPA determine where these contaminants occur and whether regulation is warranted in the future.
-These monitoring events are known as unregulated contaminant monitoring rule monitoring (UCMR events).
+These monitoring events are known as unregulated contaminant monitoring rule monitoring (UCMR) and they are conducted every few years as determined by the EPA.

-The UCMR5 event was conducted during the year which involved quarterly sample collection and analysis of 29 Perfluorinated Chemicals using EPA Methods 533 and 537.1 and Lithium using Method 200.7.
+UCMR5 monitoring was conducted during the first quarter of the year in January 2024, this involved sample collection and analysis of 29 Perfluorinated Chemicals using EPA Methods 533 and 537.1 and Lithium using Method 200.7.
 All results were non-detect for these unregulated contaminants, meaning they were not found in your drinking water.